Is Tom Delonge crazy? Well, the answer depends on if you believe in aliens or not.

 I wish someone would tell me what was right

-Over a decade later, with help from relatively respected sources such as the Joe Rogan Experience and others, DeLonge’s talks on aliens, government conspiracies, secret meetings with world elites have made their way to the public.
+Over a decade later, with help from relatively respected sources such as the Joe Rogan Experience and others, DeLonge’s talks on aliens, government conspiracies, and secret meetings with world elites have made their way to the public.

 His passion for these difficult-to-grasp subjects certainly caused me to consider interpreting his excitement for insanity.